bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And so to be clear, we're still talking about like history.
 This isn't anything to do with the new vault proposal.
 This is kind of like how we got to the new vault proposal.
-But so yeah, you know, fee management's really an important thing to worry about when you're thinking about vaults, because you're locking coins up for potentially, you might leave these coins in this vault for years and years and years, you might withdraw it next week, but it also might stay there for a long time.
+But so yeah, fee management's really an important thing to worry about when you're thinking about vaults, because you're locking coins up for potentially, you might leave these coins in this vault for years and years and years, you might withdraw it next week, but it also might stay there for a long time.

 Speaker 0: 00:13:43

-Other years.
+100 years.

 Speaker 1: 00:13:44

-Yeah, Yeah, exactly.
+Yeah, yeah, exactly.
 And so if in the meantime, the fee market's gone crazy, as maybe we all hope it will in some sense, and fees are much, much higher than when you initially created the vault, you can get into a lot of trouble if the fee rate that you actually put onto these pre-formulated transactions isn't high enough.
 And so one technique that you can use is basically locking in some outputs that are just used for fee control.
-Like you could have a sort of a dummy output that maybe anybody can spend or you know goes to a.
+Like you could have a sort of a dummy output that maybe anybody can spend or you know goes to a...

 Speaker 5: 00:14:22